-This chapter describes how to upgrade an existing GemStone/S 64 Bit 3.0.x installation to GemStone/S 64 Bit version 3.1.
-GemStone/S 64 Bit version 3.1 supports upgrade from GemStone/S 64 Bit versions 3.0 and 3.0.1.
-For upgrading from GemStone/S 64 Bit 2.x versions, which require conversion, see Chapter 3 on page 25 or Chapter 5 on page 39.
+This chapter describes how to upgrade an existing GemStone/S 64 Bit 3.x installation to GemStone/S 64 Bit version 3.2.
+GemStone/S 64 Bit version 3.2 supports upgrade from GemStone/S 64 Bit versions 3.0.x and 3.1.x.
+For upgrading from GemStone/S 64 Bit 2.x versions, which require conversion, see Chapter 3 on page 27.

-If you are using GemBuilder for Smalltalk (GBS), you must also upgrade your GBS version and the client libraries that are used by GBS.
-Older versions of GBS cannot log into v3.1 due to changes in shared library naming and requirements.
-See Chapter 6 for supported versions of GBS for use with GemStone/S 64 Bit 3.1, and instructions on installing updated client libraries.
+If you are using GemBuilder for Smalltalk (GBS), you should also upgrade your GBS version and the client libraries that are used by GBS.
+Older versions of GBS are not compatible with v3.2.
+See Chapter 5 for supported versions of GBS for use with GemStone/S 64 Bit 3.2, and instructions on installing updated client libraries.